sjforman/sjforman.github.io/content/posts/what-im-building-next.md

 # This is personal

 I've [written](/posts/don-from-reno) about my unexpected personal adventures with our medical system.
 My cancer was caught early because I was actively choosing preventive care — having annual physicals, asking questions.
 And I had access to excellent care and expert advice from my own family.
-I might easily not have made the self-protective choices that produced my favorable outcome.
+I might not have made the self-protective choices that produced my favorable outcome.
 I got lucky.
 But there are now tools that can make luck less of a factor.

 # Large-scale behavior change is what I do